Kirchner Solar Young People Scholarship Programme

 “Establishing human competency standards being followed by appropriate training and certification is essential to the success of renewable energy efforts in the developing countries,” said Lars Kirchner, founder and owner of KSH.

 We encourage business, government, and academic institutions to join us in our efforts to make the solar potential of Uganda and West Africa a reality.
 To get involved, contact us at email@example.com.

-Candidates for the scholarship programme may apply by submitting a brief letter of motivation, contact details as well as a brief overview of their previous educational and/or professional history either via email to firstname.lastname@example.org with the subject line: “Kirchner Solar Young People Scholarship” or by coming personally to the KSH Solar Centre, Katikamu Sub-County Kojjo Village for an interview.
+Candidates for the scholarship programme may apply by submitting a brief letter of motivation, contact details as well as a brief overview of their previous educational and/or professional history either via email to firstname.lastname@example.org for attention of Mr. Carl-Hubertus Lederle as authorized representative, with the subject line: “Kirchner Solar Young People Scholarship”.
 All candidates must have completed advanced studies in renewable and solar energy within the last three years.